tastejs/todomvc/examples/react-redux/README.md

 ## Implementation details

 This implementation uses Redux to manage state and data flow of the application.
-The Redux pattern is similar to a mvc patter, with the main difference that Redux is unidirectional.
+The Redux pattern is similar to a mvc pattern, with the main difference that Redux is unidirectional.
 Redux uses actions to dispatch a change, which is captured by reducers that update a central store.
 Once the state in the store updates, the view receives the new state and can reflect those changes to the user.

 Redux:\
 Model: Redux store\
 View: React ui components\
-controller: React connected components + Redux reducers
+Controller: React connected components + Redux reducers

 MVC:\
 Model: maintains the data and behavior of an application\